KendallWeihe/GoJSON/README.md

 In other words, I wanted to read a JSON file, manipulate data, and then write to an output file.

-##### Current caveat's: every value is stores as a string & performance optimization is not currently taken into account
+##### Current caveats: every value is stores as a string & performance optimization is not currently taken into account

-There are three types of JSON "keys":
+There are three types of JSON key-value stores:
   1. key-value
   2. key-list
   3. key-JSON (nested)